Eccentricware/Blitzkarte/README.md

 Users have the option to signup through site-specific emil or leverage Oauth for a Google (or later Facebook) provider login!
 Users can even add secondary login methods to link to their account, allowing for a degree of flexibility should they choose to discontinue using a method.
 Being managed by an industry standard Google Firebase, this fast tracks security and reliability.

+### Proper Development, Testing and Production Workflow
+Two pairs of EC2s are dedicated to the testing and live environments.
+Utilizing test and www subdomain DNS routing, main and test branches are managed independently, with different databases for each.
+This allows for responsible test-driven development of new features in one environment which will not disturb smooth operations of production operations.

 ## Implementation
 The glory of React is leveraged to dynamically render a variety of complex operations.